arkimede/pysynfig/README.md

 - **reader**: here are located the classes to parse the .sif
 - **interface**: here are located the classes that the the user (you) should use for parsing/modifying/writing the sif

-You can use the tree list below as a reference for the implemented tag in pysynf.
+You can use the tree list below as a reference for the implemented tag in pysynfig.
-If the tag you want to modify is present in the list, you can use pysynf's api for that.
+If the tag you want to modify is present in the list, you can use pysynfig's api for that.
 This list grows up quickly, don't worry ;)
 ```
 [kinder@localhost dev]$ tree pysynfig/